spindlebink/hollicode/docs/LANGUAGE.md

 Objection!
 ```

-When the interpreter executes the above example, it'll fetch a function named `fade_to_black` from the interpreter and call it, following it with the line "Objection!" sent as a regular text line.
+When the interpreter executes the above example, it'll fetch a variable named `finger_point_sting` from the interpreter and call it as a function, following it with the line "Objection!" sent as a regular text line.

 You can pass arguments to directives using formatting similar to that in most scripting languages.
 They must be separated by commas: